-Each conduit shall be attached to the bracket with a strap.
+Each conduit shall be attached to the bracket with a three-piece, electro-galvanized strut strap.
 If there are wraparound conduit risers and standard risers, the wraparound riser shall be located closer to the pole.

 Figure 3.3.
 Orientation and Arrangement of Riser Conduits